-The Group's credit risk is primarily attributable to its contract assets, trade and bills receivables and deposits and other receivables.
+The Group's credit risk is primarily attributable to its contract assets, trade and bills receivables, other receivables and deposits and amounts due from related parties.
 Management has a credit policy in place and the exposures to these credit risks are monitored on an ongoing basis and the Group does not hold any collateral over these balances.

-Contract assets, trade and bills receivables at the end of the reporting period are due from customers in explosive trading and blasting services segment.
+Contract assets and trade and bills receivables at the end of the reporting period are due from customers in explosive trading and blasting services segment.

-The Group has a certain concentration of credit risk in respect of trade receivables from customers in explosive trading and blasting services segment as 71% (2020: 56%) of the total trade receivables was due from the Group's five largest customers in that segment.
+The Group has a certain concentration of credit risk in respect of the trade receivables which are from customers in explosive trading and blasting services segment as 62% (2021: 71%) of the total trade receivables at the reporting date was due from the Group's five largest customers in that segment.

-Cash and cash equivalents are mainly deposited with registered banks in the PRC, Hong Kong and Tajikistan.
+Cash and cash equivalents and restricted bank balances are mainly deposited with registered banks in the PRC, Hong Kong and Tajikistan.
 The directors consider the credit risk on bank balances are limited because the counterparties are banks with high-credit rating.
-No bills receivables as at 31 March 2021 and 2020 were past due.
+No bills receivables as at 31 March 2022 and 2021 were past due.
 The directors consider the credit risk on bills receivables is low since the issuers or the banks which guarantee payments of bills receivables are of high credit rating.

-Accordingly, the ECLs for cash and cash equivalents and bills receivables are expected to be minimal.
+Accordingly, the ECLs for cash and cash equivalents, restricted bank balances and bills receivables are expected to be minimal.

-The carrying amounts of contract assets, trade and bills receivables, deposits and other receivables, cash and cash equivalents and amounts due from related parties included in the consolidated statement of financial position represent the Group's maximum exposure to credit risk in relation to its financial assets which carry significant exposure to credit risk.
+The carrying amounts of contract assets, trade and bills receivables, other receivables and deposits, restricted bank balances, cash and cash equivalents and amounts due from related parties included in the consolidated statement of financial position represent the Group's maximum exposure to credit risk in relation to its financial assets which carry significant exposure to credit risk.

-Credit risk (Continued)
+(a) Credit risk (Continued)

-Impairment of trade receivables and contract assets
+(i) Impairment of trade receivables and contract assets

-The Group measures loss allowances for trade receivables and contract assets at an amount equal to lifetime ECLs, which is calculated using a provision matrix based on days past due for groupings of customer segments that have similar loss patterns.
+The Group measures loss allowances for trade receivables and contract assets at an amount equal to lifetime ECLs, which is calculated using a provision matrix based on days past due for grouping of customer segments that have similar loss patterns.